RYTESCompany/rytesstyleguide/emails.md

 ---
 layout: default
-title: Email Templates
+title: Email templates
 nav_order: 99
 has_children: true
 ---
-# Email Templates
+# Email templates

 Draft HTML-Email templates using updated language and reflecting this style guide.
 Branded and revised for readability.